-Mr D. Kaatrud Regional Director Asia and the Pacific email: david.kaatrud@wfp.org Mr P. Howe Deputy Country Director email: paul.howe@wfp.org (strategic outcome 2), and not only the treatment but also the prevention of malnutrition (strategic outcome 3).
+Mr D. Kaatrud Regional Director Asia and the Pacific email: david.kaatrud@wfp.org Mr P. Howe Deputy Country Director email: paul.howe@wfp.org

+Based on extensive consultations with the Government, partners and affected communities, the approach entails three shifts that will allow WFP to support the country more effectively in achieving Sustainable Development Goal 2.
+First, WFP will shift to more sustainable solutions in strategic result areas, emphasizing not only emergency response (strategic outcome 1) but also resilient livelihoods (strategic outcome 2), and not only the treatment but also the prevention of malnutrition (strategic outcome 3).
 Second, it will shift to more transformational linkages among strategic result areas, with nutritional product value chains (strategic outcome 4) providing fortified products for emergency response, resilient livelihoods and nutrition (strategic outcomes 1, 2 and 3).
 Third, it will shift to a more comprehensive, national-led framing of all strategic result areas by supporting policy coherence (strategic outcome 5) and common services and platforms (strategic outcome 6).

-These shifts will permit WFP to contribute to the country's broader, long-term goals by supporting interventions at the humanitarian-development-peace nexus.
+These shifts will permit WFP to contribute to the country's broader, long-term goals by supporting efforts at the humanitarian-development-peace nexus.
 For example, the shift to more sustainable solutions means that WFP's work will help strengthen livelihoods, providing people with greater hope for the future, reducing incentives to join armed groups and thereby contributing to stability.
 Similarly, the linkages among strategic result areas will enable WFP to source its food items in Afghanistan from smallholders, millers and transporters, with multiplier effects for the economy - and benefits for stability - along the value chain.
 In addition, the national-led framing of efforts to address hunger and achieve other Sustainable Development Goals will support the Afghanistan Unity Government in building trust and enhancing its legitimacy.